Erika K. Wilson

 Biography

-Wilson attended the UCLA School of Law.
+Professor Wilson received her B.A. cum laude from the University of Southern California and her JD from the UCLA School of Law.
 After law school she worked as an associate at Arnold & Porter LLP.
 She also served as the George P. Lindsey Staff Attorney fellow for the Lawyers Committee for Civil Rights.
-Prior to joining the Carolina Law faculty she taught at the University of Baltimore School of Law.

 Education